Pegasus XL Rocket Glider Kit

 - Attach the wing onto the body tube keeping it straight and keeping the rear of the wing aligned with mark on the body tube.
 You can use a little bit of tape to hold the wing in place in the front and back so it doesn’t slide forward/backward.
 Then quickly flip the wing/body over onto a flat surface.
 Make sure the body tube is not rolled to one side or the other.
 You can measure from the side of the body tube to the wingtip on each side to confirm.

 - Glue the two long reinforcing strips on either side of the wing, against the body tube and the wing.
 Don’t push this in too hard as it can rotate the body tube relative to the wing.
 All this piece does is to act as a filler to allow you to put additional CA fillets against the wing and body tube to help it attach firmly.
 The angled cut goes into the wing joint.
-The strip should not extend back to the rear wing extension area since we will cut that out for the servos later.
 Apply a fillet of CA+ onto the strip and wing/body tube joints.

 - Glue the vertical stab(the part without carbon spar or hinged surface) into the long slot at the rear, make sure it is perpendicular to the wing, put a fillet of CA on the outside and inside joints and set it with accellerator.

 - Test fit the motor mount into the rear of the model.
 It should slide under and be a snug fit under the vertical stab tab.
-The part of the motor tube that extends past the foam tabs should insert first.
-Sand the foam tabs on the motor tube slightly till it fits and insert it so it is recessed 1/2″ into the rear of body tube.
-Make sure the vertical stab stays perpendicular to the wing and the horizontal tabs on the motor tube are evenly spaced above the cutouts on each side of the body tube.
+Sand the foam tabs on the motor tube slightly till it fits and insert it so it is recessed 3/4″ into the rear of body tube or flush with the back end of the tab of the vertical stab.
+Make sure the vertical stab stays perpendicular to the wing and the horizontal tabs on the motor tube are evenly spaced above the cutouts on each side of the body tube for the horizontal stabilizers.
 The Horizontal stabs will butt against these tabs and they set the down angle on the stabs so you want them symmetric.

 - Once the fit is correct, run a bead of CA+ down each joint inside the body tube and the vertical stab.
 Make sure not to get glue on the motor hook as it needs to move.
 You don’t need tons of glue here as it just needs to keep from moving forward under thrust.

-- Glue a pushrod/control horn into the top of each elevator half in the pre-made holes.
-The holes will face forward and I prefer to have the pushrod on the side away from the body tube.
+- Glue a pushrod/control horn into the bottom each elevator half in the pre-made holes.
+The holes will face forward and have the pushrod on the side away from the body tube.

 - Apply some foam safe CA+ to the top of the prongs to lock them in place.